 Meals included: 1 breakfast

-Our trip ends in Port Moresby this morning after breakfast.
-Please note that this itinerary can vary considerably due to weather conditions, group needs and overnight locations.
-Flexibility, patience and good humor is required.
-For this reason these trip notes must be treated as a guide and are subject to changes.
+- Flexibility, patience and good humor are required.
+For this reason, these trip notes must be treated as a guide and are subject to changes.

 Physcial preparation is essential. you will trek on terrain with plenty of ascents and descents, often on steep and narrow trails.
 Please note that on our special Anzac Day departure, there is no rest day on Day 8.
 The trek will finish on Day 11 at Owers’ Corner and we return to Port Moresby that night before visiting Bomana War Cemetery on the morning of Day 12 for the Anzac Day Dawn Service.
 Due to high volume of trekkers on the Kokoda Track at this time, exact overnight locations and itinerary cannot be guaranteed and flexibility is required.
 For this reason these Trip Notes must be treated as just a guide and are subject to changes.

-• The services of Peregrine's expert English-speaking local tour leader throughout the tour.
+- The services of an English-speaking local trek leader throughout the tour.

 It is your responsibility to ensure you have all required visas for your trip.
 Rules and regulations governing the issuance of visas are constantly changing, and vary for different nationalities and you should check visa requirements with your travel agent or relevant consular authority well before travel.